Hippie Muffler Man

 His patchy jeans, tie-dyed heart shirt, and beard, combined with the Yasgur's connection, make him the only Hippie Muffler Man we've encountered.
 Fading symbol of consumerism and the military-industrial complex?
 Not this dude.

 Before he turned on, tuned in, and dropped out, the Hippie Muffler Man had a series of jobs.
 In the 1960s, he was a typical Establishment Bunyan, holding a large car muffler labeled "SAFEWAY" in front of an Albany brake and muffler shop.
-In 1987, the business was liquidated and he was auctioned to a jeep dealership in Monticello (muffler sold off separately).
-He changed hands in Monticello, moving to an ice cream shop which later became the Eden Brook Fish Market.
-He held a large fish and had a tie-dye makeover.
+In 1987, the business was liquidated and he was auctioned to a jeep dealership in Monticello, where he held a non-nonviolent ax (The muffler had been sold separately).
+He changed hands in Monticello, moving in 1993 to an ice cream shop which later became the Eden Brook Fish Market.
+He held a large fish, and later had his tie-dye makeover, courtesy of a Woodstock-loving employee.
 In 2003 the Bunyan moved to Bethel, sans fish.